frithnanth/raku-Math-Libgsl-Matrix/README.md

 This method multiplies the elements of the current matrix by a constant value.
 This method can be chained.

+### scale-rows(Math::Libgsl::Vector $x where .size == $!matrix.size1)

+This method scales the rows of the M-by-N matrix by the elements of the vector $x, of length N. The i-th row of the matrix is multiplied by $xᵢ.
+This method can be chained.
+This method fails if the underlying C library's version is less than 2.7.

+### scale-columns(Math::Libgsl::Vector $x where .size == $!matrix.size1)

+This method scales the columns of the M-by-N matrix by the elements of the vector $x, of length N. The j-th column of the matrix is multiplied by $xⱼ.
+This method can be chained.
+This method fails if the underlying C library's version is less than 2.7.

 ### add-constant(Num(Cool) $x)

 This method adds a constant to the elements of the current matrix.
 This method can be chained.